Study Options

 • Recitals.
 Students perform in front of an audience and their performance is examined.

 Each module includes specially written online units, which contain both an overall narrative and embedded resources including e-books, journal articles, websites and visual media, which will help generate a rich environment for exploration and learning.
-These materials can be accessed through LSTOnline.
+These materials can be accessed through the VLE.

-Online students start and end modules at the same time, which means that there is a studying community in which students can engage with the same materials together.
+Online students study modules alongside others, which means that there is a studying community in which students can engage with the same materials together.
 Participating in discussion forums is a key part of the online programme, enabling debate and processing concepts together.

 Like our onsite students, online students are encouraged to participate in ministry in a local context.
 BA students take placement modules as part of their studies.